 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), RS Clark & Associates (RSC) was founded in 1998, and the BBB opened its file on them in 2001.
+They’re legit.
+According to the Better Business Bureau (BBB), RS Clark & Associates (RSC) is a legitimate collection agency, founded in 1998, and the BBB opened its file on them in 2001.
 Listed as a billing service, RSC has indicated on its BBB profile page that it offers medical billing and collection services.
 Buzzfile estimates RSC’s annual revenue at $2.5 million and the size of its staff at 27 people.

 According to its website, RSC has been “faithfully servicing national clients for the past 20 years and are passionate about resolving debt.
 RSC promises to give their full attention to…accounts, and will recover…funds as expediently as possible.”